tetrashop/Refrigitz/README.md

 # There are math and artificial inteligence and their gadjets project in same reprository!
 # Thanks in advances
 # tetrashop team
-# please don't forget donate us as a cup rea